 It was years before I forgave my parents for dragging me to Jimmy’s funeral.
-It’s not like they had fond feeling for the boy, but they just kept saying something about “community” and “civic duty” and stuff like that.
+It’s not like they had fond feelings for the boy, but they just kept saying something about “community” and “civic duty” and stuff like that.

-You’ll notice, by the way, that I spelled his name out properly, even at fifteen I knew that that “Jimi” moniker he wanted us to use was just stupid.
+You’ll notice, by the way, that I spelled his name out properly?
+Even at fifteen I knew that that “Jimi” moniker he wanted us to use was just stupid.
 You’re not important enough to rebrand yourself like some Rock and Roll Hall of Greats inductee.

 In Loving Memory of James “Jimi” Watson…

 I rolled my eyes when I read that obituary title, sitting in my pew, waiting for the services to start.
 I should have stopped right there, but I didn’t.
 I kept reading, and as I did my hands started shaking at the injustice of a revisionist history.